cbrito3/bikesharing/README.md

 !['Checkout%20time%20by%20Gender](https://github.com/cbrito3/bikesharing/blob/main/Visualization/Checkout%20time%20by%20Gender.png)

-This third visualization shows user trips by weekdday for each hour of the day as a heatmap..
+This third visualization shows user trips by weekdday for each hour of the day as a heatmap.
 This shows that from a weekday perspective trips are most common on Thursdays afternoon between 5pm and 6pm.

 !['Trips%20by%20Weekday%20Per%20Hour%20](https://github.com/cbrito3/bikesharing/blob/main/Visualization/Trips%20by%20Weekday%20Per%20Hour%20.png)